Telecom Egypt

 Telecom Egypt (المصرية للاتصالات) is Egypt's primary telephone company.
-It started in 1854 with the first telegraph line in Egypt.
-In 1998, it replaced the former Arab Republic of Egypt National Telecommunication Organization (ARENTO).
+Founded in 1854 with the first telegraph line in Egypt, it is the first telecommunications company in Africa.
+In 1998, it replaced the former Egyptian National Telecommunication Organization (ARENTO).

 The company has a fixed-line subscriber base in excess of 6 million subscribers.
 Telecom Egypt acquired TE Data (formerly GegaNet) in late 2001 to act as its data communications and ISP arm.
-The company has another IT arm, Xceedcc - Xceed contact center - located in Egypt's Smart Village.
+The company has another IT arm, Xceedcc - Xceed contact center - located in Smart Village.
 Telecom Egypt also owns 44.95% of Vodafone Egypt.
 Telecom Egypt has adopted the contemporary quality integration trends and established the quality sector in 2001, which is now preparing the whole company to take the ISO 9001-2000 certificate.

 Its main operational offices are in Cairo, Al Mansurah, Ismailia, Alexandria, Suez, and Tanta.
 On August 31, 2016, Telecom Egypt (TE) became a fully-fledged mobile operator after agreeing to pay (€713.14 million) for a 4G license.
 On September 18, 2017, Telecom Egypt launched its mobile service, branded as WE.
 In February 2019, Telecom Egypt signed a Memorandum of Understanding with Nokia for the development of 5G use cases in Egypt.
 Currently, Telecom Egypt is listed as number 3 in Forbes' Top 50 Listed Companies in Egypt 2023.